"Welcomed through work"

 Promoting Integration through Employment of Venezuelan Refugees and Migrants and Other Vulnerable Persons in Brazil

-AVSI Foundation with AVSI Brasil and the Institute of Migrants and Human Rights (Instituto Migração e Direitos Humanos – IMHR) implements the project “Promoting Integration through Employment of Venezuelan Refugees and Migrants and Other Vulnerable Persons” (2019-2021) with funding from the U.S. Department of State Bureau of Population, Refugees and Migration (PRM) for the response to the Venezuela Crisis.
+AVSI Foundation with AVSI Brasil and the Institute of Migration and Human Rights (Instituto Migração e Direitos Humanos – IMDH) implements the project “Promoting Integration through Employment of Venezuelan Refugees and Migrants and Other Vulnerable Persons” (2019-2021) with funding from the U.S. Department of State Bureau of Population, Refugees and Migration (PRM) for the response to the Venezuela Crisis.

 Venezuela is facing an intense political and economic situation that has been recognized by the international community as a humanitarian crisis.
 Since 2016, Brazil has been a destination for many Venezuelan nationals.
 According to the United Nations High Commissioner for Refugees (UNHCR), 115,242 (as of October 2019) Venezuelans sought refuge in the country and 97,199 (as of August 2019) obtained a temporary residence permit or a permanent visa.
 Along Brazil’s border with Venezuela, the town of Pacaraima, in the state of Roraima, is the main point of entry with average of 598 people arriving daily.
 Most continue to the state capital, Boa Vista.